Free website audit · a plan and a fair price built around your business · no lock-in

 Pricing: Free tier (unlimited passwords, basic features).
 Plus £3.99/month.
 Family £4.99/month.
 Pass Lifetime occasionally on offer at £159 one-off.
 Bundled with Proton Unlimited (mail + drive

-- VPN + Pass + calendar) at £9.99/month, which is good value if you’d also like sovereign email.
+• VPN + Pass + calendar) at £9.99/month, which is good value if you would also like sovereign email.

 Data residency: Switzerland.
 Proton AG is headquartered in Geneva; infrastructure is in Switzerland and Germany.
 Swiss data protection is recognised by the EU as adequate (Article 45 GDPR adequacy decision).
 Not subject to the US CLOUD Act.